Anvesh153/920_Straddle/README.md

 Dont Have An Account?
 Click Here [Open Account Dhan- No AMC Charges](https://invite.dhan.co/?invite=YBAKG00069)

+## Broker- Dhan

+### How to Use:-

+- Make sure python 3 is Installed in your
+- Make Sure Your Trading Ac Balance is '0'
+- If you are using windows run pip install requirements.txt
+- If you are using a Linux Machine run pip3 install requirements.txt
+- Save your Client Id and Access token in dhancred.py file
+- can run python 920algo.py to start the program
+- Comment in issues if any Feedback is needed
+- Pull Requests are welcome

+# Disclaimer

-## You are Solely and wholly Responsible for Your Loss, Author is Not Responsible for Any of Your Losses
+- You are Solely and wholly Responsible for Your Loss, Author is Not Responsible for Any of Your Losses
-## Fork, clone and Run
+- Fork, clone and Run
-## Distributed under MIT Licence
+- Distributed under MIT Licence
-## Trading with Automated Algorithm's without Manual Supervision is Considered Illegal in Many Countries(Refer Law of The Land)
+- Trading with Automated Algorithm's without Manual Supervision is Considered Illegal in Many Countries(Refer Law of The Land)
-## This is Highly Experimental Code written with Minimal Exceptions and Minimal Error Handling
+- This is Highly Experimental Code written with Minimal Exceptions and Minimal Error Handling
-## Basic Code Created in an Hour purely for Education, Not for Trading Using Real Money
+- Basic Code Created in an Hour purely for Education, Not for Trading Using Real Money
-## Trading API's are Free from Dhan and Data is Retrieved through NsePython
+- Trading API's are Free from Dhan and Data is Retrieved through NsePython
-## Doesnt work on Cloud
+- Doesnt work on Cloud(AWS/Azure etc..)

-### Broker- Dhan

-If you are using windows run

-pip install requirements.txt

-If you are using a Linux Machine run

-pip3 install requirements.txt

-###

-Can Add Web Sockets, Exceptions, Error Handlings and Much more.
+## Note- Using Third party Library for Price Data Retrieval since Dhan Data API's are Chargeable
+## Since Websockets are not yet provided by Dhan we are using third party library with Sleep Functions in code